 (Aug 31) - Another landslide -

-The map (north is at the top) shows the town of Monte di Procida at the western end of the gulf of Naples.
-It is a good-sized community (roughly, all the buildings in the left half of the image).
+The image (left -- north is at the top) shows the town of Monte di Procida at the western end of the gulf of Naples.
+It's a good-sized community (all the buildings in the left half of the image).
 The promontory at lower right is Cape Miseno, which had its own landslide earlier this year.
 (Cuma is just out of the picture at top left along the coast.)
 The Gulf of Naples starts at the right, past the cape; that is the bay of Pozzuoli within the gulf of Naples.
 The broad stretch of coast angling roughly SE to NW at the bottom is about 5 km long and is directly across the water from the island of Procida.
-Almost every bit of coast line of Monte di Procida is actually very little beach back-dropped by high cliffs that can collapse and endanger the homes on top (the name does tell you that it's a mountain!) as well as the structures at sea-level, in this case the small boat harbor you see at lower left and the tiny island of San Martino just above that (see next item).
-A relatively small slide (image, right), injuring no one but setting off emotional alarms throughout the community, occurred this morning right at that small island, precisely adjacent to a narrow wooden bridge (visible in image) that connects the mainland to the islet.
-I have driven through the tunnel from the mainland (alternating one-way traffic through 250 meters of solid rock, dug by the Germans in WWII... built to last).
+The coast line of Monte di Procida has very little beach.
+Most of the stretch is back-dropped by high cliffs that can collapse and endanger the homes on top (the name does tell you that it's a mountain!).
+As well, there is a small boat harbor (lower left in image) and the tiny island of San Martino just above that (see next item).
+A relatively small slide (image, right), injuring no one but setting off emotional alarms throughout the community, occurred this morning at that small island, adjacent to a narrow wooden bridge (visible in image) that connects the mainland to the islet.
+I have driven through the tunnel from the mainland (alternating one-way traffic through 250 meters of solid rock, dug by the Germans in WWII).
 The wooden bridge (about 150 meters long) that starts at the exit of the tunnel is a little less reliable.
 There is some tourist traffic through the tunnel and across the bridge because there have been on-and-off-again tourist facilities, but most people like to get there by boat, and I don't blame them.
 That bridge will now be closed, at least until they can figure out how precarious the cliff-face above it is.
 I'll save them the trouble.
 Very.